 Foundations: (Required of all students)

-Electives: Students may concentrate in an area by taking additional area courses as electives.
-Other elective courses are listed below.
+Students and an advisor design a curriculum that fits the student's goals.
 Three hours of Practicum or Directed Reading may be taken beyond the courses taken for a non-thesis option.
 Three hours may be outside of Communication Department chosen with consent of Advisor.
 Additional electives may be outside of Communication with consent of Program Director.

 Thesis (includes oral defense of thesis)